smit-collab/Intern-tasks/README.md

 # Intern-tasks
-This repository contains all the tasks required to be completed during my Business Intelligence & Analytics internship at The Sparks Foundation.
+This repository contains all the tasks that were completed during my Business Intelligence & Analytics internship at The Sparks Foundation.

 Tasks completed: